Last Updated: January 29, 2026

 The 90-Day Rule Clinics Should Know

-- Clear documentation explaining why a diagnosis is still pending
+- Clear documentation explaining why the diagnosis is still pending

 How Can You Prevent Weight Loss ICD 10 Denials?